MISP/misp-rfc/misp-core-format/raw.md

 of indicators.
 An event can be composed from an incident, a security analysis report or a specific threat actor analysis.
 The meaning of an event only depends of the information embedded in the event.

+### Event Attributes

+#### uuid

+uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the event.
+The uuid MUST be preserved for any updates or transfer of the same event.
+UUID version 4 is RECOMMENDED when assigning it to a new event.

+uuid is represented as a JSON string. uuid MUST be present.

+#### id

+id represents the human-readable identifier associated to the event for a specific MISP instance.

+id is represented as a JSON string. id SHALL be present.

+#### published

+published represents the event publication state.
+If the event was published, the published value MUST be true.
+In any other publication state, the published value MUST be false.

+published is represented as a JSON boolean. published MUST be present.

 <reference anchor='MISP-P' target='https://github.com/MISP'>
   <front>
    <title>MISP Project - Malware Information Sharing Platform and Threat Sharing</title>